clearcodecn/ginplus/README.md

 [GIN-debug] GET    /status                   --> main.main.func3 (3 handlers)
 ```

-If you want to log this information in given format (e.g. JSON, key values or something else), then you can define this format with `gin.DebugPrintRouteFunc`.
+If you want to log this information in given format (e.g. JSON, key values or something else), then you can define this format with `ginplus.DebugPrintRouteFunc`.
 In the example below, we log all routes with standard log package but you can use another log tools that suits of your needs.
 ```go
 import (